Grizzlies, Glaciers, and Climate Change: Dayhiking in Glacier National Park, Montana

 Equipment and Clothing

-About two months before the trip, you will be sent a list of required/recommended equipment and clothing.
+About two months before the trip, you will be sent a list of required / recommended equipment and clothing.
 No special gear beyond what is usually needed for day hiking will be required.
 The most important piece of equipment for you to have is a pair of broken-in hiking boots or shoes.
-Weather in Glacier National Park in August is usually warm during the daytime and cool at night.
+Weather in Glacier National Park in August is usually warm days and cool nights.
 Daytime temperatures will likely be in the 70s to 80s, while nighttime temperatures will cool to the 40s.
 Though August is usually dry, you should be prepared for rain, and snow is possible anytime of the year.
 Weather can be notoriously fickle in the park, so it is best to have clothing that you can layer.

-Glacier National Park was established in 1910 and encompasses more than one-million acres of wilderness, with over 700 miles of trails.
+Glacier National Park was established in 1910 and encompasses more than one million acres of wilderness, with over 700 miles of trails.
 The park, one of the crown jewels of the national park system, is a land carved by the action of glaciers, and contains striking barren peaks, lush forest, alpine meadows, numerous lakes, abundant wildlife, and of course, glaciers.
 Designated a World Heritage site in 1995 by the United Nations Educational, Scientific, and Cultural Organization (UNESCO), Glacier National Park is threatened by climate change, with some experts predicting the disappearance of the park’s namesake by 2030.
 We will discuss this topic in depth, as well as learn about grizzly bears, geology, and local flora of the park with the help of our experts from the Glacier Institute.
-Additionally, 2014 is the 50th anniversary of the Wilderness Act.
-What better place to celebrate the preservation of wilderness than Glacier National Park.

 Notes for Sierra Club Outings